- You can only ship prescription drugs when it's done by entities that are registered with the DEA

 Can You Send Prescription Drugs in the Mail?

-However, another instance is when you are sending the medication back to the manufacturer, either as a result of a recall or error in dispensing the prescription drugs.
+However, another instance is when you are sending the medication back to the manufacturer, either as a result of a recall or an error in dispensing the prescription drugs.

-Essentially, you can actually send prescriptions through mail just as long as you follow due process in mailing the medication.
-Both postal services like USPS and private couriers such as FedEx stipulate that all applicable Federal, state and local laws should be strictly followed.
+Essentially, you can actually send prescriptions through the mail, just as long as you follow due process in mailing the medication.
+Both postal services like USPS and private couriers such as FedEx stipulate that all applicable Federal, state, and local laws should be strictly followed.

 What is the Penalty for Mailing Prescription Drugs?

 Notably, there are certain penalties that apply when you fail to follow due process of mailing prescription drugs in the United States.
-The extent of penalty is determined mostly by the type of prescription medication you mailed and your state of residence.
+The extent of penalty is determined mostly by the type of prescription medication mailed and your state of residence.

-Every state in the U.S. has its own unique regulations and, as such, it’s important to confirm the standing laws and regulations regarding mailing medications.
+Every state in the US has its own unique regulations and, as such, it’s important to confirm the standing laws and regulations regarding mailing medications.
 You can also find out more from the particular shipping courier you intend on using.